V-Nathir/The-origin-of-a-late-type-galaxy-Cosmological-simulations/README.md

   - Def_ReadAndSave.py : selects and converts data from big endian to numpy arrays.
   - Packages.py

-Also exist two peripheral scripts to check some operations:
+There are also exist two peripheral scripts to check some operations:

   - CheckOut.py
   - CheckEigenvector.py